ikt32/scripts-updates/faq.md

 ### Q: Why does steering not work in Manual Transmission? / Why does script X behave weirdly?

-The following other scripts don't work for game version 1.0.3095.0 and newer, and have been updated on Patreon:
+The following scripts versions don't work for game version 1.0.3095.0 and newer.

 * Manual Transmission **5.6.1 and older**
 * Custom Gear Ratios **1.2.0 and older**